 The objective of this course is to explore the complex intersections of race, place, and law.
 Our aim is to gain some understanding of geographies of race “on-the-ground” in real places, and of the role of legal practices--especially legal argument--in efforts to challenge and reinforce these racial geographies.
 We will ask, for example, how claims about responsibility, community, rationality, equality, justice, and democracy have been used to justify or resist both racial segregation and integration, access and expulsion.
 In short, we will ask how moral argument and legal discourse have contributed to the formation of the geographies of race that we all inhabit.
 Much of our attention will be given to a legal-geographic exploration of African-American experiences.
 But we will also look at how race, place and the law have shaped the distinctive experiences of Native Americans, Hispanic Americans, and Asian Americans.

 Limited to 40 students.
-Omitted 2015-16.
-Senior Lecturer Delaney.2015-16: Not offered
+Fall semester.
+Senior Lecturer Delaney.2016-17: Offered in Fall 2016

 Limited to 40 students.
-Omitted 2015-16.
-Professor Umphrey.2015-16: Not offered
+Spring semester.
+Professor Sitze.2016-17: Not offered

 Ancient tragedy, ancient comedy, and Platonic political philosophy pose very different questions about the essence and basis of law, and about law’s relation to such matters as conflict, politics, guilt, love, suffering, action, justice, and wisdom.
 This course is a preliminary study of the relationships between these differing modes of inquiry.
 We will spend the first half of the course outlining the theories of law that govern select dramatic works by Aeschylus, Sophocles, and Aristophanes.
 In the second half of the course, we will trace the intricate way these theories are at once incorporated into and rejected by Platonic political philosophy, as exemplified by Plato’s Republic.
 Along the way, we shall weigh and consider competing versions of the “return to Plato” in contemporary philosophy.
 In addition to reading key works by Aeschylus, Sophocles, Aristophanes, and Plato, we will read contemporary texts by Giorgio Agamben, Danielle Allen, Alain Badiou, Hans-Georg Gadamer, René Girard, Martin Heidegger, Bonnie Honig, Bernard Knox, Nicole Loraux, Ramona Naddaff, Martha Nussbaum, Jacques Rancière, Leo Strauss, Jean-Pierre Vernant, and Simone Weil.

 Limited to 30 students.
-Omitted 2015-16.
-Professor Sitze.2015-16: Not offered
+Omitted 2016-17.
+Professor Sitze.2016-17: Not offered

 This course examines the ways in which historical thinking and imagining operate in the domain of law.
 History and law are homologous and tightly linked.
 Law in various guises uses history as its backbone, as a lens through which to view and adjudicate tangled moral problems, and as a means of proof in rendering judgment.
 Questions of history and precedent are integral to an understanding of the way language and rhetoric operate in the very creation of legal doctrine.
 Moreover, law’s use of history also has a history of its own, and our present understanding of the relationship between the two is a product of Enlightenment thinking.
 Conceiving of history as one kind of “narrative of the real,” in this course we will explore the premises that underlie history’s centrality to law as we inquire after the histories that law demands, creates, and excludes, as well as the ways in which law understands and uses history to seek finality, and to legitimize its authority.

 Limited to 40 students.
 Spring semester.
-Professor Umphrey.2015-16: Offered in Spring 2016
+Professor Umphrey.2016-17: Not offered

 (Offered as LJST 206 and BLST 217) The goal of this course will be to understand some of the problems posed for legal studies in the humanities by the emergence of the system of administrative and constitutional law known as apartheid.
 This system, which was designed to institute “separate development for separate peoples” in South Africa, is widely and rightly regarded to be among the most inhuman régimes of the 20th century.
 Yet even and especially today, more than a decade after its formal end in South Africa, apartheid’s social, economic, and epistemic conditions of possibility, as well as the place and function of lawyers, legal discourse, and legal scholars in the resistance to it, remains at best vaguely understood.